mshayduk/datatidying/CodeBook.md

 - './features.txt': List of all features (561 features names).
 - './activity_labels.txt': Descriptive labels for Activity categories (six number-name pairs).

 ###Data transformations###

-All data processing is done within a single scripts **run_analysis.R**.
+All data processing is done within a single script **run_analysis.R**.
 To guide the eye the script is divided into several logical blocks named 'READ', 'MERGE', 'EXTRACT' and 'CREATE TIDY'.
 The code within the corresponding block does the following:

 ####'READ' block:####